-- Act for Peace: The Act for Peace Commission provides a link between the Melbourne-based staff of the National Council of Churches’ international aid and development agency Act for Peace.
+- Act for Peace: The Act for Peace Commission provides a link between the Melbourne-based staff of the National Council of Churches’ international aid and development agency Act for Peace. (currently in recess)

 - Faith and Order: The Faith and Order Commission is best described as the ‘theological engine room’ of the Council.
 Historically, the Faith and Order Movement was one of the earliest developments of the ecumenical movement worldwide.